How to treat pain caused by wearing face mask for long periods of time

 If you are wearing a face mask for most of the day, 5-6 days per week, the chances of developing a jaw pain can be increased significantly because of changed jaw mechanics while breathing and talking.

 Your jaw might start feeling achy and stiff.
 You might also feel like your jaw is always under tension even if you lie down to bed and trying to relax.
+If you have any other-related jaw issues, services like impianti zigomatici may or may not be necessary.

 Can prolonged face mask wearing cause tension type headaches?